jasonlew/UIView-ExtraAttributes/README.md

 3. Include *UIView+ExtraAttributes.h* in your implementation file when you want to use the attributes.

 # Screenshot
 4 UIViews are placed at the corners of the blue UIView.
-The blue UIView attributes are displayed.
+The blue UIView's attributes are displayed.
 ![Screenshot](http://farm9.staticflickr.com/8441/7882027386_02356992fd_b.jpg)

 # License